-Use numbers to avoid emergency errors: DIABETES 1 or DIABETES 2—Every worldwide Diabetes Organizations strongly recommends using Arabic Numbers instead of Roman Numerals for "type" catagories to avoid serious mistakes.
+Use numbers to avoid emergency errors: DIABETES 1 or DIABETES 2—All worldwide Diabetes Organizations recommend using Arabic Numbers instead of Roman Numerals for "type" categories to avoid serious mistakes.

 DI (Diabetes Insipidus)